thuEcstasy/Remote-VIIV/README.md

 ```
 It will start up development server at http://127.0.0.1:8000/.

-Access http://localhost:8000/startup to check if the server has started successfully.
-If it is running properly, you will see a webpage containing the message: "Congratulations!
-You have successfully installed the requirements.
-Go ahead!"
+Access http://localhost:8000/main/1 to check if the server has started successfully.
+If it is running properly, you will see a webpage containing the message: {"status": "error", "message": "Only POST requests are allowed"}

-2. Frontend
+1. Frontend

 Create a new terminal page, and run:
 ```